The Difference Between Health and Wellness (& Why It Matters!)

 3. Embrace Mental Exercises, Too

-Most people do not consider mental exercises when they are trying to get fit physically, but these types of activities can actually help you achieve your goals more sufficiently and boost brain power!
+Most people do not consider mental exercises when they are trying to get fit physically.
+However, these types of activities can actually help you achieve your goals more sufficiently and boost brainpower!

-Tackling daily brain exercises helps support intellectual wellness, while practicing yoga or other combinations of mental and physical activities can help promote a better attitude towards weight loss.
+Tackling daily brain exercises - think puzzles, learning new skills, etc. - helps support intellectual wellness.
+Practicing yoga or other combinations of mental and physical activities can help promote a better attitude towards weight loss.

 4. Achieve Quality Sleep

-Sleep is important for your mind and body, as it strengthens memory and concentration, lowers stress intensities, increases daily energy, diminishes cravings, and regulates hunger levels.
+Sleep is important for your mind and body, as adequate and sufficient sleep:

-Sleep your way to such benefits by taking short power naps as needed and getting a full night’s rest on a regular basis.
+Sleep to such benefits by taking power naps as needed and getting a full night's rest on a regular basis.
 The National Sleep Foundation encourages healthy adults to sleep seven to nine hours of quality on a nightly basis.

-If struggling to achieve the recommended hours of sleep each night, create a bedtime routine by staying consistent with bedtimes, powering down from electronics, evaluating your room environment, and practicing relaxation techniques.
+If struggling to achieve the recommended hours of sleep each night, create a bedtime routine by:

 5. Take a Day of Rest